Arun Nehru: Controversies

-Role in 1984 Anti-Sikh riots
+Role in the 1984 anti-Sikh riots

-As originally reported by The Caravan Magazine, Arun Nehru reportedly played a pivotal role in the 1984 anti-Sikh riots.
+As originally reported by The Caravan Magazine, Arun Nehru reportedly played a pivotal role in the 1984 Sikh Genocide.
 The riots broke out after the Assassination of Indira Gandhi.
-According to then petroleum secretary Avtar Singh Gill, Rajiv Gandhi 's "errand boy", Lalit Suri informed him at the eve of the massacre that Arun Nehru gave "clearance" for the killings in Delhi..
-His strategy was to "catch Sikh youth, fling a tyre over their heads, douse them with kerosene and set them on fire.".
+According to then petroleum secretary Avtar Singh Gill, Rajiv Gandhi 's "errand boy", Lalit Suri informed him at the eve of the massacre that Arun Nehru gave "clearance" for the killings in Delhi.
+His strategy was to "catch Sikh youth, fling a tyre over their heads, douse them with kerosene and set them on fire."
 He further retorted, "This will calm the anger of the Hindus".

 Czech pistol case

-During his tenure as minister in the Home department in 1985–86, he was allegedly involved in the Czech pistol case, where a deal with the Czechoslovakian firm Merkuria Foreign Trade Corp. had resulted in a loss of around ₹2.5 million.
+During his tenure as Minister of State in the Home Ministry from 1985–86, he was allegedly involved in the Czech pistol case, where a deal with the Czechoslovak firm Merkuria Foreign Trade Corp had resulted in a loss of around ₹2.5 million.
 A 20-year investigation by the Central Bureau of Investigation (CBI) led to submission of a report in 2007.
 This found no incriminating evidence.
 The trial court, however, rejected the CBI report and found Nehru's involvement enough to continue the proceedings.
 In March 2013, the Supreme Court stayed those proceedings, based on the report.